santiagomoneta/randomContactsCsvCreator/README.md

  - Clone / Download this repo Install Python v3 (I have 3.7.6 at this moment)
   - Open a Terminal or Command prompt Navigate where the .py file is
- - Run the commannd `python randomCsvCreatorpy` and hit ENTER
+ - Run the commannd `python randomContactCsv.py` and hit ENTER
  - Input the number of rows you want to have on your file and press ENTER
  - Wait until the process is finish
  - Done!